Managing Pain With Alkaptonuria

 Staying active with light exercise can help slow the progression of osteoarthritis, as it keeps joints healthier.
 Contact sports, which put strain on the joints, should be avoided.
 Many patients feel they benefit from swimming and hydrotherapy, reporting reduced joint pain and stiffness.
 Physiotherapy can also be good for AKU patients.

-Our Patient Support Manager, Lesley is a trained move it or lose it instructor.
+Our Head of Patient Support and Welfare, Lesley is a trained move it or lose it instructor.
 Lesley runs chair-based exercise classes at our patient workshops, demonstrating light exercises that patients can do at home to maintain strength and keep joints supple.
 She is very happy to arrange individual sessions with patients at their home if necessary.
+To contact Lesley, email [email protected] .

 Our AKU physios have created a video with some simple exercises to support patients living with AKU: